sfirrin/KylesPlz/README.md

 # KylesPlz
-Forked from PuppersPlz, made by Max Thielmeyer
+Tweets a photo of Kyle at a regular interval in an AWS Lambda function

-Tweets a photo of Kyle along with some nice words to a random follower
+The Python base was forked from [PuppersPlz](https://github.com/maxthielmeyer/PuppersPlz), made by [Max Thielmeyer](https://github.com/maxthielmeyer)